pippal5536/employee_salary_calculator/docs/test_cases.md

 - currency showing in decimal and 2 digit notation, e.g, 100.02
 - Employee taken paid leave.
 - Employee had a day/night shift but missed.
+- employee scheduled for 20 hours a week and worked over time.
 - Show total weekly payment.